thiagomgd/geekosaurblog/src/currentlyReading/currentlyReading.md

 ## Books

 **Current**:
-- Konosuba Vol 3
+- Konosuba Vol 6
+-

 **Next**:
-- Konosuba Vol 4
-- Durarara!!
-Vol 2
+-
-- Dust by Hugh Howey
+-
-- Immortality: A Love Story (Anatomy #2) by Dana Schwartz ([link](https://dana-schwartz.com/books/immortality-a-love-story/))
-- Stellarlune (Keeper of the Lost Cities #9) by Shannon Messenger ([link](https://www.simonandschuster.com/series/Keeper-of-the-Lost-Cities))

 **At some point**:
 - The Ghost Woods by C. J. Cooke ([link](https://carolynjesscooke.com/the-ghost-woods/))
 	- Same author as The Lighthouse Witches, which I loved!
 - Spineless by Samantha San Miguel ([link](https://www.samanthasanmiguel.com/))
 - Fairy Tale by Stephen King ([link](https://stephenking.com/works/novel/fairy-tale.html))
+- Stellarlune (Keeper of the Lost Cities #9) by Shannon Messenger ([link](https://www.simonandschuster.com/series/Keeper-of-the-Lost-Cities))
+	- Will likely wait until the next one is released and read both.

 ## Manga